lyp-packages/index/README.md

 4. The package should have a README and include a license, either as part of the code, in the README, or in a separate file.
 5. Transitive dependencies are defined as usual using <code>\require</code>.
 6. The package repository should be versioned using git tags.
 Version tags can be optionally prefixed with <code>v</code> (for example <code>v0.2</code>).
 7. Including the package in the index is optional.
-It allows users to install your package using a short unique name, but your package could always be installed using its publically-accessible git URL.
+It allows users to install your package using a short unique name, but your package could always be installed using its publicly-accessible git URL.